 What Does Order Processing Mean?

 Order processing is the workflow that takes place between a customer placing an order and the order getting delivered.
-This includes product picking, sorting, packing, tracking, and shipping.
+This includes product picking and batch picking, sorting, packing, tracking, and shipping.

 There are three main ways that order processing takes place: